 DARIAH Theme 2016: “Public Humanities”

 In 2016 the DARIAH Theme was “Public Humanities”, which targeted the impact of DARIAH’s work on the public.
-DARIAH published a call related to this theme in early 2016, and received ten proposals.
-Finally a total of seven initiatives were funded.
+DARIAH published a call related to this theme in early 2016 and received ten proposals.
+Finally, a total of seven initiatives were funded.
 The “Public Humanities” call built on the previous DARIAH Theme “Open Humanities”.
 The Theme call defined “Public humanities” as activities of cultural institutions that engage the public with arts and humanities research and thus adds to the public’s well-being.
-The public refers to the general public or specific organisations such as media or educational institutions, for example schools.
-Learn more on funded initiatives
+The public refers to the general public or specific organisations such as media or educational institutions, e.g. schools.

 DARIAH Theme 2015: “Open Humanities”